Breastfeeding: Waking Your Baby

 Most medical professionals recommend letting a baby eat on demand.
-But during the first few days of breastfeeding, be sure to awaken your baby for feedings about every 2 hours.
+But during the first few days of breastfeeding, your baby will breastfeed at least 8 times in a 24-hour period.
+This means you may need to wake your baby to eat.
 This will help to get your milk supply going.
-To make the transition from sleep gradual and comfortable, try the following:
+Try these tips to make the transition from sleep gradual and comfortable.

-- Tickle your baby lightly wherever you get a reaction (on the feet, neck, top of head, or stomach).
+- Tickle your baby lightly wherever you get a reaction.

 - Change your baby's diaper.